 Civil cases include Family Law cases, Contract cases, Business disputes etc..
 For Recusal of a Judge in a Civil Case we turn to the Code of Judicial Conduct.
 Some of the instances where recusal may be appropriate explicitly identified include:

 Recusal in a criminal case is governed by NCGS § 15A-1223.
 The relevant portion of the statute states a Judge may recuse himself voluntarily or a Judge must disqualify himself if he is:

 According to the statute a motion to disqualify in a criminal case must be in writing and must be accompanied by one or more affidavits setting forth facts relied upon to show the grounds for disqualification and must be filed no less than five days before the time the case is called for trial unless good cause is shown for failure to file within that time.

 Can I file a motion to recuse my Judge?

 You can always file a motion to recuse, but just because you can do something does not make it good idea.
 Do you really feel a new Judge will rule differently?
-Have you consulted an attorney to get an unbiased opinion as to whether you have legitimate grounds to file such a motion?
+Have you consulted a local attorney to get an unbiased opinion as to whether you have legitimate grounds to file such a motion?
 Just because you feel your Judge does not agree with your perspective on a case does not mean another Judge will see things any differently.
 Sometimes the Judge is not on your side and sometimes the law is not on your side- speak with an attorney for clarity on this distinction as it applies to your particular case before filing a motion to disqualify a Judge.